saurabhzingade/Basic-Pytorch/README.md

 # Basic-Pytorch

-This contains the implementaion of the basic pytorch commands
+This contains the implementaion of the basic pytorch Opertaions.
+This include the basic datasets such as MNIST dataset